Neighbors-in-History, Part 2

 In the late 1930s, Emma Hancock Wicks, Orange Hancock’s daughter and Rubin Hancock’s niece, was interviewed during the Federal Writers’ Project of the Works Progress Administration (WPA), later renamed the Works Projects Administration.
 A transcript of Emma’s interview is now part of the WPA Texas Slave Narratives; one version is here.

 Note: In the Slave Narratives, Emma’s last name is listed as “Weeks.”
 Emma’s descendant Murray M. Myers sent the correct spelling, “Wicks,” in a 1/23/21 email to Susan Burneson.
 According to Texas marriage records, Emma Hancock married Elzah Wicks in Travis County, Texas, in 1891.
 Both their death certificates show that their last name was Wicks, and his first name was listed as Elijah.
-Also, Emma’s death certificate lists Owens Hancock as her father; this is incorrect.
+Also, Emma’s death certificate lists Owens Hancock as her father.
+This is incorrect.
 According to public records, Owens, the son of Thomas and Frances Eggleston Hancock, never married and had no children.

 ST. PAUL BAPTIST CHURCH AND CEMETERY